-Domain: E81 Transformation Range: E18 Physical Thing

-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent
+Domain: E81 Transformation Range: E18 Physical Thing Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item Quantification: many to many, necessary (1,n:0,n)

 Scope note: This property identifies the instance or instances of E18 Physical Thing that are the result of an instance of E81 Transformation.
 New items replace the transformed item or items, which cease to exist as units of documentation.
 The physical continuity between the old and the new is expressed by the links to the common instance of E81 Transformation